jgors/vimux-ipy/README.md

     should seperate the code cell blocks.
 Note, there should be a `cell_delim` at the beginning of the first code cell, as well as at the end of the last code cell.

-    This arg can be set such that it is the same as what the iPython notebook uses to delimit its code cells:  `cell_delim='# <codecell>'`
+    As mentioned above, this arg can be set such that it is the same as what the iPython notebook uses to delimit its code cells:  `cell_delim='# <codecell>'`
     Meaning, if cells are seperated with this as the cell_delim, then the script can be uploaded & opened as an iPython notebook, and the iPython NB environment will